 Young dogs with no more than four isolated small patches of mites generally get better without treatment.
 However, when the number of patches continue to increase in number or size, it is wise to administer medications.

 Demodectic mange can be a very stubborn problem.
 It can take many months of effort to cure it.
 When medications do not fully cure your pet, failure to eliminate the mites is usually due to generalized poor health that needs attention or stopping treatment too soon or corticosteroid administration.
 Some of the non-steroidal dermatitis-control medications like Apoquel® might be responsible as well.

 Pets weakened by Demodex need nutritional support, a low stress environment, probably antibiotics and topical antibacterial and antifungal medications to help them clear the mites from their skin.

 If your pet is slow to respond, your veterinarian my switch medications to see if better results can be obtained with a different medication.

 The chief drawback in using ivermectin and other macrocyclic lactones is that a few dogs are highly sensitive to them.
 These dogs carry a mutant MDR1 gene.
-These are usually dogs that are all, or part, herding dog – breeds like Australian Shepherds, Healers, Old English Sheepdogs, collies and their crosses.
-But other breeds (ref) are also affected.
+These are usually dogs that are all, or part, herding dog breeds such as Australian Shepherds, Healers, Old English Sheepdogs, collies and their crosses.
+But other breeds are also affected.
 Dogs with the blue merle coloration often have some of this genetic background.
 If this is at all in question, avermectin - sensitive dogs can be identified through a blood test.

 Some dogs that do not have the mutant MDR1 gene still experience side effects such as listlessness, skin rash, tremors and unsteady gait while on this medication at the high dose levels needed to kill the mites.
 A few have had side effects relating to the eye.
 To avoid these problems , it is best to test the drug in your pet at low levels for a week or two before graduating to a full therapeutic dose.